Tankybott/WebShop/README.md

 This feature ensures that access control remains in your hands while maintaining flexibility for team-based administration.

-Great — here's the Order Management section rewritten to perfectly match your existing Markdown structure and style:

-md
-Copy
-Edit
 ### 📦 Order Management

 The system provides a comprehensive **Order Management** experience tailored for both regular users and administrators.